GSto/digital-garden/notes/discipline.md

 ## Discipline is required for persuasion

 > The very first thing I talk about when I’m training new negotiators is the critical importance of self control.
-If you can’t control your own emotions, how can you expect to influence the emotions of another party?
-[Never split the difference](kindle://book?action=open&asin=B014DUR7L2&location=2503)
+If you can’t control your own emotions, how can you expect to influence the emotions of another party? <footer>Chris Voss, _[Never split the difference](kindle://book?action=open&asin=B014DUR7L2&location=2503)_</footer>

 ## What causes lack of discipline?